status-im/nimbus-eth2/docs/the_nimbus_book/src/validator-monitor.md

 When a validator performs a duty, such as signing an attestation or a sync committee message, this is broadcast to the network.
 Other nodes pick it up and package the message into an aggregate and later a block.
 The block is included in the canonical chain and a reward is given two epochs (~13 minutes) later.

-The monitor tracks these actions and will log each step at the `INF` level.
-If any step is missed, a `NOT` log is shown instead.
+The monitor tracks each of these actions and will in detailed mode log each step at the `INF` level.
+If any step is missed (irrespective of detail mode), a `NOT` log is shown instead.

-The typical lifecycle of an attestation might look something like the following:
+The typical life cycle of an attestation might look something like the following:

 ```
 INF 2021-11-22 11:32:44.228+01:00 Attestation seen                           topics="val_mon" attestation="(aggregation_bits: 0b0000000000000000000000000000000000000100000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000, data: (slot: 2656363, index: 11, beacon_block_root: \"bbe7fc25\", source: \"83010:a8a1b125\", target: \"83011:6db281cd\"), signature: \"b88ef2f2\")" src=api epoch=83011 validator=b93c290b